GingerNinja2962/wtc-lms-GUI/README.md

 This is a GUI for wtc-lms, using subprocess calls and pysimplegui to provide a smooth GUI application like feel for your wtc-lms command line tool.

 ## Requirements
- - Linux based system (as windows cannot run the wtc-lms tool commands)
+ - Linux based system (as windows cannot run the wtc-lms tool commands).
- - A pre installed and setup wtc-lms commandline tool (this program works off the original wtc-lms command line tool and thus needs that tool to run any wtc-lms related commands)
+ - A pre installed and setup wtc-lms commandline tool (this program works off the original wtc-lms command line tool and thus needs that tool to run any wtc-lms related commands).
  - The newest version of python3 with pip3.